The Tale of Squirrel Nutkin: Composition and publication

 In 1901, Potter passed her summer holiday at the country estate of Lingholm in the Lake District and from there sent a story and picture letter about a red squirrel colony in Cumberland to Norah Moore, the daughter of her former governess, Annie Moore.
 She spent the summer sketching squirrels, the landscape around Lingholm, and St Herbert's Island which would eventually become Owl Island in Squirrel Nutkin.
 Formerly the isolated home of the anchorite monk Herbert of Derwentwater (d.
 20 March 687), St Herbert's Island lies in the centre of Derwentwater south of Keswick, Cumbria.
 Potter sketched and photographed the island from both sides of the lake, from the shores at Lingholm.
 The island and its surroundings can be accurately identified from Potter's illustrations.
 Potter photographed Old Brown's gnarled tree and the forest detritus in black and white.
 The tree stood for many years after Potter's visit.

 The writer proposed at least three new books to Warne between the summer of 1901 and Christmas 1902.
 She enjoyed working on two or three story ideas at the same time, and, in December 1902, privately printed a tale about a poor tailor and the mice in his shop called The Tailor of Gloucester.
 In November 1902, a month before the private printing of The Tailor, she gave her publisher Norman Warne a version of her squirrel book.
 He encouraged her to continue the squirrel drawings.

-In January 1903, she wrote to a former neighbour that she was busy writing a tale about squirrels, and told the grandchildren of Edward Burne-Jones that she was drawing a little squirrel at home.

-The story was published in August 1903, in a deluxe edition, with a cloth cover, illustrated end-papers, and a print-run of 10,000.
-Sales were strong and an additional 10,000 were printed the same year.